 ALL of the raw data from all five exit polling locations has been posted.
 However, I had concerns about some of the data collected and that I will not be including it in my analysis at all.
 This is not unusual in any research endeavor.
 Prior to analysis the data must be vetted for accuracy and validity.
 I exclude data from my analysis when I feel including the data could lead to erroneous conclusions regarding election fraud occurring.

-I am not including the scanned paper ballot survey data from the Urban Wichita and Sumner County sites.
+I am not including the scanned paper ballot survey data from the Urban Wichita and Sumner County sites. eta: The Cowley County Paper Ballot data is also being excluded.
+See update at end of post.
 The reason is that when I look at the response rate for the different methods of voting, I see signs of potential problems at those two locations.

 I am concerned with the relatively low response rate for provisional ballots and relatively high rate for the scanned paper ballots.
 I suspect that in those two sites, some provisional voters mistakenly indicated the scanned paper ballot.
 This was a relatively easy mistake for voters to make; they might not be tuned into the difference between them.

 Since one hypothesis I’ll be testing later is whether or not the provisional voters’ choices were different from the counted ballots, this concern renders the data from those sites as inconclusive.
 Under this circumstance, voter error is a reasonable alternative explanation to election fraud for any statistically significant differences.
 Because my main concern is with the voting machine results, I decided not to include the results for the scanned paper ballots from those two sites in my analysis.
 I may revisit this assumption later if the provisional votes are not found to be significantly different from the votes that were counted.